LinkedIn Outbound Sales: Make The Most Out Of It With These Proven Techniques

 Here is a good example that features a prominent CTA, clear intention, and compelling copy:

-4. Qualify those leads
+4. Qualify your leads

-Your business should already have identified customer personas.
 These are descriptions of what your ideal customers look like—they’re the people and companies that need your service the most, are profitable, won’t churn, and are easy to serve.

-• What industry do they work in?
+• The industry they work in.

-💡 Pro tip: Target decision-makers
+💡 Pro Tip: Target Decision-Makers

 It’s always a good idea to prioritize decision-makers in companies, as they have the authority to make company-level purchases, which can be incredibly lucrative for you.

-5. Start with personalized outreach
+5. Try personalized outreach

 Tailoring each message to your prospect will make sure that your connection requests don’t get ignored like spammy messages often are.